Running several PDXpert Application Servers on the same network

 3. Exit the PDXpert client, and log in to the selected database using the appropriate account name and password.

-Changes made to one system will have no effect on any other.
+Of course, changes made to one system will have no effect on any other.
 To replicate your part numbering, document types, suppliers and change workflow in each system, first establish your primary system's configuration.
-You can then run a backup to transfer that configuration to another system.
+You can then run a backup to transfer (restore) that configuration to another system.
 Remember to apply the correct system's license registration key after restoring the backup into your secondary server.

 This application note was relevant to the PDXpert software release that was current at time of publication.
 Product changes since that time may affect its utility.
 We'd be happy to assist you in assessing the applicability of this note to your situation.